Skydance Media

-Skydance Media, LLC (formerly known as Skydance Productions) is an American production company based in Santa Monica, California.
-Founded by David Ellison in 2006, the company entered a five-year partnership to co-produce and co-finance films with Paramount Pictures starting in 2009, and renewed the agreement twice extending to 2021.
-The company specializes in films, animation, television, video games, and sports.
+Skydance Media, LLC (formerly known as Skydance Productions from 2006 to 2016) was an American film production and finance company based in Santa Monica, California.
+Founded by David Ellison on April 4, 2006, the company specialized in films, animation, television, video games, and sports.

+In 2009, the company entered a five-year partnership to co-produce and co-finance films with Paramount Pictures.
+This agreement was renewed twice, extending to 2021.
+On July 7, 2024, Skydance announced its intent to merge with Paramount Global in an $8 billion transaction, under an agreement in which Skydance would acquire Paramount's controlling shareholder National Amusements, and then perform an all-stock merger with the company.
+On July 24, 2025, the merger was approved by the FCC, and the merger was closed on August 7, 2025, forming Paramount Skydance.

 History

+Formation

-Skydance Productions was formed in 2006 by David Ellison.
+Skydance Productions was formed in 2006 by David Ellison, son of Larry Ellison, co-founder and then-CEO of the Oracle Corporation.
+Ellison, a pilot, had an interest in aviation and took inspiration for the company name from flying aerobatics known as "skydancing".
 The firm's first film was Flyboys in 2006; it starred Ellison and was co-financed with Metro-Goldwyn-Mayer.

 In the fall of 2009, Skydance and Paramount Pictures signed a five-year co-financing, production and distribution agreement, with Paramount holding an additional option of distribution.
-Before August 2010, Skydance hired Dana Goldberg, formerly of Village Roadshow Pictures, to oversee development and production.
-In August 2010, with the Paramount partnership and an equity investment by Ellison's father and Oracle Corporation co-founder and chairman Larry Ellison, who was then the sixth richest person in the world, Skydance raised $350 million in equity and credit to co-finance its films.
-On October 25, 2011, Skydance tried to sign its own first production client with Alex Kurtzman and Roberto Orci of K/O Paper Products, but the deal never materialized.
+Before August 2010, Skydance hired Dana Goldberg, formerly of Village Roadshow Pictures, to oversee development and production as chief creative officer.
+In August 2010, with the Paramount partnership and an equity investment by Larry Ellison, who was then the sixth richest person in the world, Skydance raised $350 million in equity and credit to co-finance its films.

+On October 25, 2011, Skydance tried to sign its own first production client with Alex Kurtzman and the late Roberto Orci of K/O Paper Products, but the deal never materialized.